bcgov/nr-permitting-data-spec/autogen_docs/schemas/metadata-discovery-schema.md

-# Metadata Data Discovery Schema
+# Metadata Discovery Schema

-*This reference data provides a standard list of metadata values for data collected from different source systems.*
+*This data specitification provides a standard list of metadata values for data collected from different source systems.*

 ## Properties